sjforman/sjforman.github.io/content/posts/don-from-reno.md

 City of Hope is a familiar place for me.
 [My dad is a hematologist / oncologist there](https://www.cityofhope.org/patients/find-a-doctor/stephen-forman), he helped start their bone marrow transplant program[^coh-story], and is still seeing patients and doing research.
 I attended many BMT reunions growing up.[^bmt] But I never expected to be back as a patient in my thirties.

-A few days after the biopsy, I got a call from my sarcoma surgeon, Dr. J. Dominic (Dom) Femino.
-He left a voicemail.
-It got transcribed as "Hi Scott, it's Don from Reno."
-I remember that, but I don't remember hardly any of what he said when I called him back, because the experience was so viscerally terrifying.
-Sound waves get piped into the ear, and somehow a whole apparatus of primal terror, a flood of cortisol and adrenaline, gets activated.
+A few days after the biopsy, back at home in Oakland, I got a call in the evening.
+It went to voicemail, and transcribed as “Hi Scott, it’s Don from Reno.”
+I remember that, and I remember thinking “Do I know anyone named Don…from Reno?”
+But I don’t remember hardly any of what he (Dr. J. Dominic (Dom) Femino) said when I called him back.
+Some sound waves in the ear are all it takes to trigger a whole ancient apparatus of fear, a flood of cortisol and adrenaline.
 Mortal terror is quite a trip.

 What I had, specifically, was a life-threatening sarcoma, a type of soft-tissue cancer.
 A "myxoid liposarcoma with round cells," to be specific, a moderate-to-highly aggressive type, characterized by a translocation in which parts of chromosomes 12 and 16 get swapped.
 What causes this?
 Who knows.
 Maybe a stray cosmic ray strike during cell division a few years previously.
 Just a bad roll of the dice.